mcherring7/FiberAudit/replit.md

 **MPLS Mesh Topology Rules**: The topology visualization now correctly implements MPLS network behavior where multiple sites connected to an MPLS network form a mesh topology with site-to-site connectivity.
 Unlike point-to-point connections, MPLS provides any-to-any connectivity between all participating sites, which is now visualized with dashed interconnection lines between MPLS-connected sites.
 This accurately reflects real-world MPLS network architecture where the service provider's backbone enables direct communication paths between all customer locations.

+**Site Management and Design Persistence**: The topology viewer now includes comprehensive site editing capabilities with a dedicated edit dialog for modifying site properties (name, location, category, description).
+Users can double-click sites to edit them or use the dedicated edit button when a site is selected.
+The system includes design persistence through localStorage, automatically saving site positions and properties when users make changes.
+A save design button provides manual control with visual feedback showing unsaved changes.
+This enables consultants to customize network representations for client presentations and maintain consistent layouts across sessions.

 Future scope includes API integrations with carrier systems, analytics and benchmarking modules, and customer portals with real-time access.

 # User Preferences